The banks with great customer service

 See more on how the research above is carried out below.

-Just a few years back Santander had consistently poor scores for their customer service, and of the providers listed above they still get the most complaints made to the FOS.
+Just a few years back Santander had consistently poor scores for their customer service, and of the providers listed above they still get the most complaints made to the FOS; a staggering 5,204 between July and December 2016.
 But both Which and MSE have rated them highly for the past two or three years, so they're clearly doing something right.

 It used to be that Metro Bank were complete strangers to the FOS's list of complaints data by individual businesses - but now they've started to appear in the twice-yearly table.

-They still have a pretty impressive record though: the Ombudsman only include companies that have been the cause of at least 30 complaints in each six month period, and in the data up to the end of 2015, Metro Bank had only managed to provoke 53 complaints in total.
+They still have a pretty impressive record though.
+The FOS only include companies that have been the cause of at least 30 complaints in each six month period, and in the data up to the end of 2016, Metro Bank had only managed to provoke 122 complaints in total.
+Barring First Direct, this is the lowest number of complaints made against any of the banks listed in the table.

-First Direct rarely appear in such tables, but it's worth remembering that any complaints made about them could be cloaked by the fact that they're a part of HSBC - who prompted almost 11,000 complaints over the same period.
+First Direct rarely appear in such tables, but it's worth remembering that any complaints made about them could be cloaked by the fact that they're a part of HSBC - who prompted 8,848 complaints over the same period.

 And those worth avoiding

-Banking and credit card customers of Barclays Bank took the most complaints to the FOS in the six months until the end of 2015.
+Bank of Scotland received the most overall complaints made to the FOS in the six months until the end of 2016, a whopping 19,555 in total.

-Customers of NatWest, Lloyds, Bank of Scotland - and HSBC - made the next biggest number of complaints, and all five were in the bottom half of the Which table.
+Customers of Lloyds, Barclays, HSBC, who we've already mentioned, and Natwest made the next biggest number of complaints, and all four were also in the bottom half of the Which table.

 Just outside the top (bottom?) five, in seventh place, are Santander.
 This shows one of the problems of relying on stats: Santander have seen a massive increase in customer numbers in the past few years, and bigger banks get more complaints.